ClouDesire/docusaurus/docs/onboarding.md

         "value": 3.0
     }

-## Configuration Parameters (detailed)
+### Configuration Parameters

-Applications may require a list of parameters that have to be filled by customers before using the application for the first time, either for the application to work properly or to provide better initial customization.
+Applications may require a list of parameters that needs to be provided by customers before using the application for the first time, either for the application to work properly or to provide better initial customization.
-Examples are: zip code, company name, VAT number, street address, etc.

-Configuration Parameters are similar to
-[Environment variables](docker.md#environment-variables), but their value is chosen by customers before placing an order.
+Configuration Parameters are injected in Docker containers like [Environment variables](docker.md#environment-variables), but their value is chosen by customers before placing an order.

+For any other product type, they are exposed via API (continue reading this section).

-Each parameter is created and bound to a specific Product, but can be linked or not to one or more _Plans_.
-Each parameter can be marked as required, and its value can be _validated_ by providing a regular expression.
+Each parameter is created and bound to a specific Product, but must be activated on one or more _Plans_.
+Each parameter can required or not, and its value can be _validated_ by providing a regular expression.
 In order to support customers to fully understand the meaning, each parameter has a _description_ and a _hint_.

-To specify a Configuration Parameter, enter the Product editing page, then select the "_Configuration Parameters_" tab.
+To manage Configuration Parameters, enter the Product editing page, then select the "_Configuration Parameters_" tab.

 For each parameter you need to specify:

 * _Code_: a unique identifier of the parameter.
 It is not shown to the customer